strengthandwill/ai-champions-bootcamp-capstone/README.md

 For any inquiries or feedback, please reach out via [poh_kah_kong@imda.gov.sg](mailto:poh_kah_kong@imda.gov.sg).
 We appreciate your interest and support!

-Thank you for checking out the **GovTech AI Champions Capstone**!
+Thank you for checking out the **GovTech AI Champions Capstone** project!
 Your engagement helps us drive innovation in government services.